net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 5. Graph Embedding (incl. graph summarization).
 6. Small or new architectures.

+## <i class="fa fa-calendar"></i> November 2017

+**Variational Boosting: Iteratively Refining Posterior Approximation** Andrew C. Miller et al. ICML 2017 - _Hoang_ {: .notice}
+> By applying the concept of boosting to variational method of posterior approximation, the author proposed to iteratively add new terms into the variational objective.
+This idea can be understood as using a mixture of distribution to increase the flexibility of the approximator.
+As we add more terms, the appoximation gets more accurate.
+Note that we can allow the appoximator to be artitarily flexible without worring about overfitting (Bishop book).
+The paper also provide discussion on how to perform the _reparameterization trick_ under the new model.
+Due to the changes in the objective fucntions themselves, the authors only provide experimental results on some conjugate models and a simple Bayesian Neural Network.
+The dataset in use is the baseball dataset and some other high dimensional distribtion.
+The future work includes approximation guarantees of VBoost and applying natural gradient updates to VBoost.

 ## <i class="fa fa-calendar"></i> September 2017

 **Do Deep Convolutional Nets Really Need to be Deep and Convolutional?** Gregor Urban et al. ICLR 2017 - _Kaushalya_